 The Center for Assistive Technology (CAT) provides information and referral services on assistive technology to people in the Western New York Region including an equipment lending center for families in early intervention programs, child care centers, family child care homes, and early intervention service providers.
 It was established within the School of Health Related Professions in 1988.
 CAT conducts research, education and service programs in assistive technology for persons with disabilities and the elderly, in four related areas: research, development, and commercialization, education programs, client assessment and training services and dissemination.

 Part of the College of Design at North Carolina State University, CUD strives to provide research, education and services related to accessible design across all environments including housing, buildings, and outdoors.
 Here you’ll find information on the most useful design solutions, as well as technical assistance in constructing accessibility improvements to your home.
 You’ll also learn about universal design, the core principle of which lies in constructing environments in a way that is accessible to all people without standing out as altered or customized for people with disabilities.
-From the menu on the left, selectPublications.
-This gives you a list of helpful fact sheets about universal design, construction, legal accessibility standards, and housing.

 This website was created by Jim Lubin, a man with transverse myelitis who is dependant on a ventilator.
 He uses a sip-and-puff device to enter Morse-Code patterns that translate to keyboard and mouse functions to operate his computer.
 Aside from the impressive personal story behind it, Lubin’s site offers an extensive catalogue of online resources on disability.
 Here you’ll find links to information on spinal cord injury, assistive technology, medical newsgroups, disability organizations etc.